 While we only spent a week in San Pedro, we fell in love immediately.
 The time flew by, but it’s definitely high on our list of places to revisit.
 There are a ton of great things to do in San Pedro, which is why it became one of our favourite places in not only Guatemala, but all of Central America!

-San Pedro is known for being one of the most inexpensive places for Spanish language classes.
-And while you may find them a little cheaper elsewhere, you certainly won’t be in such spectacular surroundings!
+San Pedro is known for being one of the most inexpensive places in Guatemala for Spanish language classes.
+And while you may find them a little cheaper elsewhere, such as Xela, you certainly won’t be in such spectacular surroundings!

 Kayaking is another great way to explore the smaller villages near San Pedro.
 You can either rent one for a day and explore on your own or go on a tour.
 The tours can be useful if you’re inexperienced and don’t wish to be scrambling around the lake on your own.